 If you want to learn to surf in Bali but aren’t too keen on crowded waves, check out our latest article and discover how to score a few epic sessions with only a handful of people.

 Everyone loves learning to surf in Bali – and for good reason.
-It picks up plenty of swell, there are waves for all skill levels, the nightlife is next level and the food is cheap and delicious.
+It picks up plenty of swells and waves for all skill levels, the nightlife is next level, and the food is cheap and delicious.
 In short, Bali is a guaranteed good time.

 The problem, however, is that when we say everyone loves learning to surf in Bali, we actually mean it.
-With close to 5 million visitors every year and a good chunk of tourists who are learning to surf for the first time, the beaches and reef breaks can get a little crazy.
+With nearly 5 million visitors yearly and many tourists learning to surf for the first time, the beaches and reef breaks can get a little crazy.
+Kuta Beach, for example, is a popular departure point for accessing various surf spots like Airport Rights and Airport Lefts.
+Still, it often gets crowded due to its popularity and proximity to these surfing areas.

 So, the next time you paddle out for one of your very first surf sessions on the Island of the Gods, you’ll be able to do so with only a handful of other clued-up surfers.